You don't know why here I thought I was the one off the grid for the last 18 hours, and you don't know why I was asking the question.

 In your opinion, who does run the Republican Party?

-Is it the party's presidential nominee, or is it somebody in Congress, either the Speaker of the House or the Senate leader of the That's right.
+Is it the party's presidential nominee, or is it somebody in Congress, either the Speaker of the House or the Senate leader of the that's right?

-It is always the presidential nominee.
+It is always the presidential nominee once that person has been identified.

 We do.

-But it's true to say Donald Trump just won the votes of gazillions and millions of Republican voters nationwide, and there's not a single member of the House of Representatives that has been voted on by anybody but his congressional district, which is not even statewide.
+And there's not a single member of the House of Representatives that has been voted on by anybody but his congressional district, which is not even statewide.

-Tradition is that the nominee runs the party, that it is the nominee's party, that the nominee provides the energy and the policy of the party.
+For those of you that are involved in this to this extent for the first time in your lives, because it's the first time it's been interesting to you, tradition is that the nominee runs the party, that it is the nominee's party, that the nominee provides the energy and the policy of the party.

 It's always been this way.